-The first step in the risk management process is to identify all the events that can negatively (risk) or positively (opportunity) affect the objectives of the project:
+The first step in the risk management process is to identify all the events that can negatively affect the objectives of the project:

 - 1. Project milestones

 - 2. Financial trajectory of the project

 - 3. Project scope

 These events can be listed in the risk matrix and later captured in the risk register.